Prompt Engineering or Fine-Tuning: An Empirical Assessment of LLMs for Code: Introduction

-\textbf{RQ2): How do participants perceive the usefulness of \emph{GPT-4} using a basic prompt?} To understand the usefulness of basic prompting, in our qualitative study, we ask the participants to assess the basic prompting strategy per task, which is different than the metrics-based evaluation we used in RQ1.
+\textbf{RQ2: How do participants perceive the usefulness of \emph{GPT-4} using a basic prompt?} We ask participants to assess the basic prompting strategy qualitatively to understand its usefulness.

-\textbf{RQ3) How do the participants refine their prompts when interacting with \emph{GPT-4}?} In this RQ, to explore how the participants change basic prompts for each task to achieve better results, we investigate the conversation-based prompts performed by the participants by {analyzing their interaction logs} {with the purpose of summarizing the possible common prompt evolution patterns}.
+\textbf{RQ3: How do participants refine their prompts when interacting with \emph{GPT-4}?} We investigate how participants refine prompts to achieve better results by analyzing their interaction logs and summarizing prompt evolution patterns.

-\textbf{RQ4): What is the impact of different prompt evolution patterns?} {In this RQ, we further study the impact of prompt evolution patterns summarized from the interactions of participants with \emph{GPT-4} in RQ3.}
+\textbf{RQ4: What is the impact of different prompt evolution patterns?} We investigate the impact of prompt evolution patterns derived from participant interactions.

-Our quantitative analysis of these prompting strategies suggests that prompt engineering \emph{GPT-4} cannot necessarily and significantly outperform fine-tuning smaller/older LLMs in all three tasks.
-For comment generation, \emph{GPT-4} with the best prompting strategy {(i.e., task-specific prompt)} had outperformed the first-ranked fine-tuned model by 8.33\% points average {in BLEU}.
-However, for code generation, the first ranked fine-tuned model outperforms \emph{GPT-4} with best prompting by 16.61\% and 28.3\% points {in BLEU}.
-For code translation, \emph{GPT-4} and fine-tuned baselines tie as they outperform each other on different translation tasks.
-From our qualitative analysis, we find that \emph{GPT-4} with the conversational prompts shows drastic performance improvement {across the three examined ASE tasks compared to automated prompting strategies.} {Specifically, the improvements of conversational prompts against the best automated prompting strategies are 15.8\%, 11.83\%, and 16.1\% for comment generation, code generation, and code translation respectively.} Moreover, we observe that participants tend to request improvements (e.g. give more natural comments, make code readable, etc.), add more context, or give specific instructions (e.g. remove import statements, use certain types for parameters/variables, etc.) {during the evolution of} conversational prompts to help \emph{GPT-4} generate better responses.
-Our result suggests that, at its current state, \emph{GPT-4} with conversational prompting has great potential for ASE tasks, but fully automated prompt engineering with no human in the loop requires more study and improvement.
-This paper makes the following contributions: \begin{itemize}
+Our quantitative analysis suggests that prompt-engineered \emph{GPT-4} does not consistently outperform fine-tuned LLMs in all tasks.
+For code summarization, \emph{GPT-4} with task-specific prompting outperforms the top fine-tuned model by 8.33\% points in the BLEU score.
+In code generation, \emph{GPT-4} outperforms fine-tuned models by 8.59\% points on the HumanEval dataset.
+However, it is outperformed by fine-tuned models by 28.3\% points on the MBPP dataset.
+In code translation, \emph{GPT-4} and fine-tuned models also show mixed results.
+Analysis of participant interactions reveals significant performance improvements when using conversational prompts compared to automated strategies, with improvements of 15.8\% points, 18.3\% points, and 16.1\% points for code summarization, generation, and translation, respectively.
+Participants frequently requested improvements, added context, or provided specific instructions to enhance \emph{GPT-4}'s output.
+Our results indicate that \emph{GPT-4} with conversational prompting holds potential for automated code-related tasks, but fully automated prompt engineering requires further development.